noahehall/theBookOfNoah/databases/mysql_new.md

   - NOTES
     - you can no longer use `grant` to create users, instead user the `create user` statement
     - generally when `joining` two tables make sure the fields used in the join have the same data type
-  - CMDS
+# STATEMENTS
   - `create user`
     - users can have more than one account
       - i.e. different user & host combinations
     - must be in quotes
       - password
       - username
       - hostname / ip address
       - for accessing mysql  loocally use the host of `localhost`
       - `%` permits the user to connect from any host
     - multiple users can be created, separated by commas

   - `grant` assigning privileges for an existing user account
     - REQUIRE
       - ssl: require the user to login via ssl
       - -x509
         - require a validte CA certific
         - mysql client must be started with -ssl-ca --ssl-key ssl-cert
       - cipher: force a specific cipher method
       - issuer: require the user to supply a valid x.509 certificate issued by the given CA
       - subject: require that a x.509 certificated used by a user account have a given subject
     - WITH OPTIONS - default value for all is 0 (unlimited)
       - `max_queries_per_hour X`
         - max number of queriies a user may execute per hour
       - `max_updates_per_hour X`
         - max update statements
       - `max_connections_per_hour X`
       - `max_user_connections X`

   - `revoke` remove privileges

   - `rename user`

   - `set password` change the password  for an existing user

+  - `show grants` displays the grant statement for a given user

   - `reset` reset certain server settings and log files
     - requires reload privilege
     - OPTIONS
       - master - reset a master used for replication
         - must be executed from the master
         - will start a new binary log file as well as delete the binary log filenames from the index file and delete the contents of the binary log index file
       - slave -reset a slaaved used for replication
         - must be executed from the slave
         - will start a new relay log file and delete any existing ones as well as delete its notiation of its position in the masters binary log file

   - `drop user` delete an existing user account
     - see `create user`
     - requires the `create user` or `delete user` privilege for the mysql database
     - it will take effect when any sessions opened by the user terminate
       - use the `kill` statement to terminate an open client session for a user that has been dropped

   - `flush` clear and reload cache so any changes take effect immediately (without restart the daemon)
     - requires `reload` privileges
     - cannot be used in stored functions or triggers
     - OPTIONS
       - `local` prevent this statement from writing tot he binary log file
       - des_key_file - reloads the des encryption file, which is given the --des-key-file option at staartup or int he optinos file
       - hosts - clear the hosts cache, which is used to minmize host/ip address lookups
       - logs - used to close all of the log files aand reopen them
       - if the server has binary logging enabled it will change the binary log file to the next numeric sequence
       - master - deprecated -
         - use `reset master`
       - privileges - reloads the grant tables for user privileges
       - query cache - instructs the server to defragment the query cache to improve performance
         - use `reset query cache` to remove queries
       - slave - deprecated - use `reset slave` instead
       - status - resets the session values and counters for key caches to 0
       - table NAME, NAMEX - forces the given tables to be closed
       - TABLES - causes all tables to be closed
       - tables with read lock - closed all tables and locks them with a global read lock
         - allows users to view the data but not ot update it or insert records
         - the lock will remain in place until `unlock tables` statement is executed
         - this is not logged
       - user_resources - resets all user resource values that are calculated on an hourly basis
         - specifically the following columns in `mysql.user`
           - max_questions
           - max_updates
           - max_connections
-          -
+    - `show privileges` provides a list of privileges availble, along with the context of each one
+      - e.g. server administration and a description

 - PRIVILEGES (for `grant` and `revoke`)
   - all - all basic privileges except `grant`
   - alter - alter tables
   - alter routine - alter/drop stored routines
     - including alter function|procedure
     - including drop function|procedure
   - create - create table
   - create routine - create stored routinges
     - including create function|precedure
   - create temporary tables
   - create user
     - including rename user, revoke all privileges, and drop user
   - create view- create temporary tables
   - delete
   - drop
     - including truncate
   - event create events for the event schedule
     - including alter event and drop event
   - execute - the execution of stored procedures
   - file - use of   select...into outfile and load data info
     - i.e.e to import/export files
   - with grant option - grant privileges to users
   - index - create index and drop index
   - insert
   - lock tables - lock statement for tables for which the user has `select` privileges
   - process - use of the `show full processlist` statements
   - references - not used?
   -  reload - flush and reset statements
   - repliation client - query master and slave servers for status information
   - replication slaave - required for replication slave servers
     - allows binary log events to be read from the master server
   - select
   - show databases - `show databases` for all databases
     - be careful with this one!
   - show view - show create view
   - shutdown - shutdown option with the `mysqladmin` utility
   - super - change master, kill, purge master logs and set global statements and the debug option with the cmd line utility `mysqladmin`
   - trigger - create and drop triggers
   - update
   - usage - create a user without privileges or to modify resource limits on an existing user without affecting the existing privileges

+## FUNCTIONS
+  - many use like this `select md5('example function call')`
+  - AES_DECRIPT(string, pw)
+    - decrypts text that was encrypted using the advanced encryption standard (AES) algorithm with a 128 bit key length, reversing the AES_ENCRYPT() function
+  - AES_ENCRYPT(string, pw)
+    - encrypts a given string using the AES elgorithm with 128 bit key length

+  - `DES_DECYPT(string, [key])` decryptss text that was encrypted using the triple data encryption standard algorithm with a 128 bit key length
+  - `DES_ENCRYPT(string, [key])` returns encrypted text using the triple DES algorithm  with a 128 bit key length
+    - returns null if error occurs

+  - `select current_user()` returns the username and the host that were give  by the user for the current mysql connection

+  - `decode(string, pw)` decrypts a given string that was encryted with a given password
+    - see `encode()`
+  - encode(string, pw) encrypts a given string in binary format and locks it with pw
+    - DO NOT use this for the pw column in the user table
+      - see `password()`
+  - `encrypt(string[, seed])`

+  - `md5(string)` uses aa message-digest algorithm 5 128 bit checksum to return a 320character hash value of string from the request for comments (RC) 1321 standard

+  - `password(string)` encrypts a password
+    - the result cannot be decrypted
+      - used for encrypting data in the pw column of the user table

+  - `session_users()` returns the username and the hostname for the current mysql connection
+    - synonmyous with `system_user()` and `user()`
+    - `system_user()`

+  - `sha(string)` returns the secure hash algorithm 160-bit checksum for the given string
+    - the result is a string composed of 40 hexadecimal digits
-  - ]
+  - `sha1(string)` see above

 ```sql
   -- default tables for managing users and privileges
   show tables from mysql;